SiegfriedBz/Nextjs-Aquaman-SurfSchool-Bali/README.md

 # Aquaman Bali Surf School

-Aquaman Bali Surf School is a Next.js 13 application developed to enhance the online presence of a surf school in Bali.
+Aquaman Bali Surf School is a Next.js 13 application developed to enhance the online presence of a surf school in Bali (focused on mobile users - no responsive design).
 The project utilizes Next.js Pages Router to provide a seamless navigation experience for potential clients.

 ## Table of Contents
 - [Installation](#installation)